mf1024/mf1024.github.ioo/_drafts/2019-11-12-Fun-With-GPT2.markdown

 #TODO need first paragraph that better describes what will I try to achieve

+In this post I will demonstrate how you can use pretrained GPT-2 to generate text and then fine-tune it on a specific language modeling task

+# The GPT-2

 Recently OpenAI team published an article [Better Language Models](https://openai.com/blog/better-language-models/) and a paper [Language Models Are Unsupervised Multitask Learners](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) about training bigger and better language models to resarch language model abilities to generate coherent text and solve NLP tasks in zero-shot setting which means testing the abilities of the model to solve tasks that it was not explicitly trained for.

 They created a [transformer-based](https://arxiv.org/abs/1706.03762) language model which they called GPT-2 and trained it on a huge 40GB internet text dataset.
 GPT-2 was trained on language modeling task which is predicting probabilies of the next word in a word sequence.
 Training NLP models for language modeling and then fine-tuning for a sepcific task is one of the most common NLP model training paths because language modelling does not require labeled data to learn the structure of language, it only requires palin text which is openly available in vast amounts.
 All published and publicly available pretrained NLP models are trained on language modeling.

 The result they got at generating text after the training is [very impressive](https://openai.com/blog/better-language-models/#sample1), it feels very human and coherent it's almost creepy.
 Also the model achieved state-of-the art scores in zero-shot setting on a variety of language modeling tasks including summarization, reading comprehension and translation.

-# GPT-2 fine-tuning experiment plan
+# Fine-tuning experiment plan

 So I decided to experiment a little with the GPT-2.
 I thought it would be fun to try to teach the model to crack some jokes.
 To do that I will need a jokes dataset and a pretrained GPT-2 model for [fine-tuning](http://wiki.fast.ai/index.php/Fine_tuning).